enlivenedcooperative/enlivenedcoop-website/courses.md

 title: Courses & Events
 show_collection: courses
 In a nutshell: >
   The Enlivened Cooperative weaves transformative experiences of un/learning, where connection blossoms, place-based wisdom awakens, and diverse ways of knowing and being come together.
-The Enlivened Cooperative offers un/learning journeys, courses, workshops, and seminars
 no_groups: false
 ---